jfrog/jfrog-vso-extension/README.md

 # jfrog-vso-extension

-JFrog extension for VSTS integration with Artifactory
+**Deprecation Notice**

+This extension has been deprecated and is no longer maintained.
+To continue using Artifactory with VSTS, we recommend using the [JFrog Artifactory Extension](https://github.com/jfrog/artifactory-vsts-extension).